Chubek/chubek/README.md

 I go by Chubak.
 I am active in systems development, language development, and the UNIX/POSIX space.

-As of recent, I have found myself in a whirlwind of theory self-study.
-I did not have many issues grokking computational stuff, but category theory has proven a bit of a snag so I am making [VEBLEN](https://github.com/Chubek/VEBLEN) to deal with the fact.
-How much **self-study** is worth in the court of public opinion, or even potential **employers** (wherever they are!) is none of my concern.
-I can't even study computer science in college, I never could!
-I am highly bipolar and no matter how circualr the logic is, I cannot deny that I have issues sticking with goals.
-Let alone 4 years.

-Now, I, as a tricenarian person of no means, cannot really bank on higher education *because I have already studied 9 semesters across 3 majors* and just to assure you, dear reader, one of those majors was, in fact, vocational program development at the Vocational-Scientific college near our abode.

-I do have a zeal for formalism, just not the education.
-Will I ever learn it on my own?

 I am currently employed(?) by Herman Jacobs (@therealcherry).

 I run Linux natively, and these are my hardware and software stats: